bsmith89/longev-mgen/doc/submission.md

-While it is reasonable to expect that alpha-glucan specialists would benefit the most from the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of this clade have been largely divorced from biological observations.
+While it is reasonable to expect that alpha-glucan specialists would benefit the most from the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of the family have been largely divorced from biological observations.

 Experimental perturbations of complex microbial communities present an opportunity to observe ecological features of many bacterial taxa